elastic/kibana/rfcs/text/0016_buildkite.md

 Buildkite has read-only public access, configurable for each pipeline.
 An organization can contain a mix of both public and private pipelines.

 There are not fine-grained settings for this, and all information in the build is publicly accessible.
-(TODO: confirm)

 #### Secrets handling